near/docs/docs/running-nodes/README.md

 Use account id that you want to stake with when `start_testnet` will ask you for account id.

 Note, you need to create account and fund it with tokens before you can stake.
-In the case of the TestNet, you can create account via https://wallet.nearprotocol.com or by asking on https://near.chat
+In the case of the TestNet, you can create account via https://wallet.nearprotocol.com or by asking on https://near.chat to send you tokens.

 After that to become the validator, you need to do next steps: